Mads (film): Plot

 On his birthday, Romain snorts an unknown red powdered substance with his drug dealer.
 As he drives home, he drops a lit cigarette in his father's car and pulls over.
 A heavily bandaged woman suddenly appears and tries to steal the car, but Romain calms her and offers to take her to the hospital, forgoing the police due to his intoxication.
 She plays an audio recording in which a doctor explains that she carries an infectious disease and has had her teeth and tongue surgically removed, then repeatedly stabs herself in the neck.
+Her blood gets on him, even some in his mouth.
 Believing he is having a bad trip, Romain returns home with her body in the passenger seat.
 After showering, he begins uncontrollably twitching and finds that the woman is missing when he returns to the garage.

 Anaïs, one of Romain's sexual partners, arrives and convinces him to join her at a nearby house party.
 Romain is increasingly overstimulated by the lights and loud music, retreating to the upstairs restroom as his twitches grow more frequent.
 Anaïs and her friend Julia arrive upstairs and snort the same red powder.
 After Anaïs leaves, Romain emerges and tries to have sex with Julia, who is pregnant, but she rebuffs him and returns to the party.
 Romain's eyes begin reflecting light in the darkness.

-Returning downstairs, Romain brutally attacks a partygoer before fleeing on his bicycle.
+Returning downstairs, Romain briefly dances and kisses Anaïs.
+But he bites her hard enough to draw blood and she pushes him away.
+Romain then goes outside and brutally attacks a partygoer before fleeing on his bicycle.
 His home's alarm system is triggered, and his father calls saying that someone is in their house, but Romain dismisses his concerns.
 When he arrives, he finds the mute woman removing a tracking device from her chest before pursuing him.
-He runs upstairs as an armed paramilitary wearing gas masks invades the home, who ultimately subdue and shoot the woman as Romain escapes.
+He runs upstairs as an armed paramilitary force wearing gas masks invades the home, who ultimately subdue and shoot the woman as Romain escapes.
 He runs into the forest, laughing uncontrollably and experiencing increasingly severe physical tics.
-The paramilitary find and detain him in a van, shooting him repeatedly.
+The paramilitary group find and detain him in a van, shooting him repeatedly.